moq-wg/moq-transport/draft-lcurley-moq-transport.md

 * MUST establish a new transport session to the provided URL upon receipt of a `GOAWAY` message.
 * SHOULD establish the connection in parallel which MUST use different QUIC connection.
 * SHOULD remain connected for two servers for a short period, processing objects from both in parallel.

-# SETUP Parameters

-The SETUP message ({{message-setup}}) allows the peers to exchange arbitrary parameters before any objects are exchanged.
-It is the main extensibility mechanism of MoQTransport.
-The peers MUST ignore unknown parameters.
-TODO: describe GREASE for those.

-Every parameter MUST appear at most once within the SETUP message.
-The peers SHOULD verify that and close the connection if a parameter appears more than once.

-The ROLE parameter is mandatory for the client.
-All of the other parameters are optional.

-## ROLE parameter {#role}

-The ROLE parameter (key 0x00) allows the client to specify what roles it expects the parties to have in the MoQTransport connection.
-It has three possible values:

-0x01:

-: Only the client is expected to send objects on the connection.
-This is commonly referred to as *the ingestion case*.

-0x02:

-: Only the server is expected to send objects on the connection.
-This is commonly referred to as *the delivery case*.

-0x03:

-: Both the client and the server are expected to send objects.

-The client MUST send a ROLE parameter with one of the three values specified above.
-The server MUST close the connection if the ROLE parameter is missing, is not one of the three above-specified values, or it is different from what the server expects based on the application in question.

-## PATH parameter {#path}

-The PATH parameter (key 0x01) allows the client to specify the path of the MoQ URI when using native QUIC ({{native-quic}}).
-It MUST NOT be used by the server, or when WebTransport is used.
-If the peer receives a PATH parameter from the server, or when WebTransport is used, it MUST close the connection.

-When connecting to a server using a URI with the "moq" scheme, the client MUST set the PATH parameter to the `path-abempty` portion of the URI;
-if `query` is present, the client MUST concatenate `?`, followed by the `query` portion of the URI to the parameter.

-# Track Request Parameters {#track-req-params}

-The Track Request Parameters identify properties of the track requested in either the ANNOUNCE or SUSBCRIBE REQUEST control messages.
-Every parameter MUST appear at most once.
-The peers MUST close the connection if there are duplicates.
-The Parameter Value Length field indicates the length of the Parameter Value.

-### GROUP SEQUENCE Parameter

-The GROUP SEQUENCE parameter (key 0x00) identifies the group within the track to start delivering objects.
-The publisher MUST start delivering the objects from the most recent group, when this parameter is omitted.
-This parameter is applicable in SUBSCRIBE REQUEST message.

-### OBJECT SEQUENCE Parameter
-The OBJECT SEQUENCE parameter (key 0x01) identifies the object with the track to start delivering objects.
-The `GROUP SEQUENCE` parameter MUST be set to identify the group under which to start delivery.
-The publisher MUST start delivering from the beginning of the selected group when this parameter is omitted.
-This parameter is applicable in SUBSCRIBE REQUEST message.

-### AUTHORIZATION INFO Parameter
-AUTHORIZATION INFO parameter (key 0x02) identifies track's authorization information.
-This parameter is populated for cases where the authorization is required at the track level.
-This parameter is applicable in SUBSCRIBE REQUEST and ANNOUNCE messages.

 # Security Considerations